duckdb/duckdb-web/docs/archive/0.8/guides/python/import_arrow.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/guides/python/import_arrow
+selected: Import From Apache Arrow
 title: Import From Apache Arrow
-selected: Import From Apache Arrow
 ---

 # How to create a table from Apache Arrow